DS4PS/cpp-529-master/schedule.md

 *** { @unit = "", @title = "Unit Overview"  }

+In this unit, we will be learning how to implement cluster analysis in R as a data reduction technique.
+We will classify census tracts in the Pheonix area into group (or neighborhoods) that can be defined on the basis of certain characteristics.
+Before we get into the application portion of this unit, it is important to first understand what is cluster analysis and what are some common methods and applications.

+The first video below introduces cluster analysis and a simple partitioning algorithm used to segment data into specific partitions or groups.
+The second video below introduces other popular clustering methods -- Hierarchical and model-based clustering.
+Model-based clustering is the method we will use in R with the MClust package.
+The lecture notes can be found [here (PPT)](https://www.dropbox.com/s/i79w2jzagpwzcsz/ClusBasic.ppt?dl=1).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/U8zHi32KnJo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-_oPRGATOBw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *** { @unit = "", @title = "Neighborhood Types", @lecture  }